paulwizviz/go-web/docs/Arch.md

 ### `./internal`

 This folder contains skeleton Go source codes for the body your native or container apps.
 Please retain the folder `internal/server` and the Go files.
+It is needed to generate you web and REST servers.

 ### `./web`

 This folder contains a skeleton RectJS codes found in the sub-folder `./web/reactjs`.

 If you wish to work with other Javascript UI framework create an appropriate subfolder.
-For example, `./web/vue` for Vue framework, etc.
+For example, `./web/vue` for Vue framework, etc. You will need to make changes in the built scripts in `./build/package`.

 ### `./scripts`

 This folder containers Bash scripts to trigger build processes and to execute various deployment scenarios.
-In your scaffold you will find the follow:
+Out-of-the-box scaffold you will find the follow:

 * [./scripts/artefacts](../scripts/artefacts) to trigger the build process for production native apps;